amirtashakkori/TMovies/README.md

 - Sending requests to the server to fetch and display information.
 - Using fragments to separate the list of movies and genres.
-- Implementing ViewPager and TabLayout to create a header list for movie pages.
+- Implementing ViewPager and TabLayout to create a header list for movie page.
 - Using spinners to fetch and display responses based on spinner values.

 The application supports both light and dark mode.